benfred/py-spy/README.md

 In particular, the code to generate the flamegraphs is taken directly from rbspy, and this project uses the [read-process-memory](https://github.com/luser/read-process-memory) and [proc-maps](https://github.com/benfred/proc-maps) crates that were spun off from rbspy.

 ## License

-Py-spy is released under the GNU General Public License v3.0, see the [LICENSE](https://github.com/benfred/py-spy/blob/master/LICENSE) file for the full text.
+py-spy is released under the GNU General Public License v3.0, see the [LICENSE](https://github.com/benfred/py-spy/blob/master/LICENSE) file for the full text.